Axway/docker-cft/compose/README.md

 ### Connecting to interfaces

-When you start the Transfer CFT container for the first time, if both USER_XFBADM_LOGIN and USER_XFBADM_PASSWORD are defined, the corresponding user is added to xfbadmusr database.
+When you start the Transfer CFT container for the first time, if both USER_XFBADM_LOGIN and USER_XFBADM_PASSWORD are defined, the corresponding user is added to the xfbadmusr database.

 When a user is created, the container logs display:
 ```